OPEnSLab-OSU/SSLClient/README.md

 If you would like to trigger a network write manually without using the SSLClient::available, you can also call SSLClient::flush, which will write all data and return when finished.

 ### Session Caching
 As detailed in the [resources section](#resources), SSL handshakes take an extended period (1-4sec) to negotiate.
-To remedy this problem, BearSSL is able to keep a [SSL session cache](https://bearssl.org/api1.html#session-cache) of the clients it has connected to.
-If BearSSL successfully resumes an SSL session, it can reduce connection time to 100-500ms.
+BearSSL is able to keep a [SSL session cache](https://bearssl.org/api1.html#session-cache) of the clients it has connected to which can drastically reduce this time: if BearSSL successfully resumes an SSL session, connection time is typically 100-500ms.

 In order to use SSL session resumption:
  * The website you are connecting to must support it.
-Support is widespread, but you can verify easily using the [SSLLabs tool](https://www.ssllabs.com/ssltest/).
+Support is widespread, and you can verify it using [SSLLabs](https://www.ssllabs.com/ssltest/).
  *  You must reuse the same SSLClient object (SSL Sessions are stored in the object itself).
- *  You must reconnect to the exact same server.
+ *  You must reconnect to the exact same server (detailed below).

-SSLClient automatically stores an IP address and hostname in each session, ensuring that if you call `connect("www.google.com")` SSLClient will use the SSL session with that hostname.
-However, because some websites have multiple servers on a single IP address (github.com being an example), you may find that even if you are connecting to the same host the connection does not resume.
-This is a flaw in the SSL session protocol — though it has been resolved in TLS 1.3, the lack of widespread adoption of the new protocol prevents it from being used here.
-SSL sessions can also expire based on server criteria, which will result in a standard 4-10 second connection.
+> NOTE: SSLClient automatically stores an IP address and hostname in each session, ensuring that if you call `connect("www.google.com")` SSLClient will use the same SSL session for that hostname.
+Unfortunately some websites have multiple servers on a single IP address (github.com being an example), so you may find that even if you are connecting to the same host the connection will not resume.
+This is a flaw in the SSL session protocol—though it has been resolved in TLS 1.3, the lack of widespread adoption of the new protocol prevents it from being resolved here.

-You can test whether or not a website can resume SSL Sessions using the [Session Example](./examples/Session_Example/Session_Example.ino) included with this library.
-Because of all the confounding factors of SSL Sessions, it is generally prudent while programming to assume the session will always fail to resume.
+>
+> SSL sessions can also expire based on server criteria (ex. timeout), which will result in a standard 4-10 second connection.

-SSL sessions take a lot of memory to store, so by default SSLClient will only store one at a time.
+SSL sessions take memory to store, so by default SSLClient will only store one at a time.
 You can change this behavior by adding the following to your SSLClient declaration:
 ```C++
 EthernetClient baseClient;
 SSLClient client(baseClient, TAs, (size_t)2, A7, SomeNumber);